aws/aws-cdk/packages/aws-cdk/README.md

 **Note**: This command is considered experimental, and might have breaking changes in the future.

+#### Import existing resources

+**Important:** This is a work in progress, only S3 buckets are currently supported

+Sometimes, it is beneficial to import (enroll/adopt/...)
+AWS resources, that were created manually (or by different means), into a CDK stack.
+Some resources can simply be deleted and recreated by CDK, but for others, this is not convenient: Typically stateful resources like S3 Buckets, DynamoDB tables, etc., cannot be easily deleted without an impact on the service.

+To import an existing resource to a CDK stack:

+- run a `cdk diff` to ensure there are no pending changes to the CDK stack you want to import resources into - if there are, apply/discard them first
+- add corresponding constructs for the resources to be added in your stack - for example, for an S3 bucket, add something like `new s3.Bucket(this, 'ImportedS3Bucket', {});` - **no other changes must be done to the stack before the import is completed**
+- run `cdk deploy` with `--import-resources` argument to instruct CDK to start the import operation
+- if resource definition contains all information needed for the import, this happens automatically (e.g. an `s3.Bucket` construct has an explicit `bucketName` set), otherwise, CDK will prompt user to provide neccessary identification information (e.g. the bucket name)
+- after cdk deploy reports success, the resource is managed by CDK.
+Any subsequent changes in the construct configuration will be reflected on the resource

 ### `cdk destroy`

 Deletes a stack from it's environment.
 This will cause the resources in the stack to be destroyed (unless they were